 Bug repellent - because you never know when sand flies, black flies, noseeums, mosquitoes or other pests will make an appearance.
 This all natural bug repellent stick is easy for kids to apply themselves, right over top of their sunscreen.
 The beeswax, which is infused with insect repelling essential oils and herbs, creates a thin, non-greasy barrier that bugs can't get through.

 Bar soap - while liquid body wash can be more convenient, there is nothing like a good bar of natural soap to remind me of home.

 Last but not least - bath treats.
 Whether you are going to a romantic retreat with an in-room Jacuzzi or just a room with a bathtub, which you may not have at home and regardless, don't have to clean yourself in a hotel room, it's great to bring bath bombs and bath salts for when a quick shower just won't do.

 What's in your travel bag?
 What skin care products can you just not live without, even on the road?
 Let us know and we'll hook you up!

-Happy travels this summer from SaltZ&Co!
+Happy travels from SaltZ&Co!